jman4747/memos/Fall_&_Winter_Action_Items_25.md

 1. Create a maintenance plan and mount it.
 2. Order tooling for:
-	1. Making untreaded spacers from tube stock
+	1. Making non-threaded spacers from tube stock
 	2. Parting stock to length
 	3. Making threaded spacers (drilling and tapping ends of stock)